-Applicants who are unsuccessful in gaining an offer of a place on the programme are entitled to feedback.
-Requests for feedback should be made within 14 days of receiving the University's decision.
-These requests should be made in writing and emailed to admissions@lincoln.ac.uk and mark for the attention of the Head of Student Administration.
+Applicants who are unsuccessful in gaining an offer of a place on the programme are entitled to feedback and will be able to view the reason for rejection in their UCAS Hub or in the "My Application" page of the online application .
+All other requests should be made within 14 days of receiving the University's decision.
+These requests should be made in writing and emailed to admissions@lincoln.ac.uk and marked for the attention of the Head of Student Administration.

-7.9 Assessment of Tuition Fee Status
+7.5 Assessment of Tuition Fee Status

-The University uses information given in the application to determine the level of tuition fee payable by applicants.
+The University uses information given in an application to determine the level of tuition fee payable by applicants.
 Fees are classified as either Home or Overseas in relation to the cost of tuition fees.